Wang Fan: Contributions to mathematics and astronomy

-Wang Fan was proficient in mathematics and astronomy.
+Wang Fan was proficient in mathematics and astronomy, playing a role in Wu's advancing mathematical science from the time of the Later Han.
 He calculated the distance from the Sun to the Earth, but his geometric model was not correct.
-In addition, he gave the numerical value of π as 142 / 45 = 3.155…, which was not as accurate as that given by the mathematician Liu Hui, who lived around the same time as him.
+In addition, he gave the numerical value of π as 142 / 45 = 3.155..., which, while an improvement on the Later Han and on Lu Ji's calculations, was not as accurate as that given by the mathematician Liu Hui, who lived around the same time as him.
+His calculations of the sun's orbit were worse than other existing calendar models of the time but he was close with geographical latitude.

+He worked with Lu Ji in constructing an armillary sphere, representing the earth by placing the sphere within a box.
+His work the Huntian Xiang Shuo (渾天象說; "Discourse on Uranographic Models") has survived in three parts while his work on the calendar has been translated.